 He said that the allocation had taken care of the interest of landlord communities.

 “The 2019/20 allocation has taken care of the landlord communities and with a spread covering various interest groups in the state.

-“This year’s allocation is carefully undertaken to ensure that the farmers adequately contribute in the regeneration and rehabilitation of the estates,’’ Ofuka said.
+“This year’s allocation is carefully undertaken to ensure that the farmers adequately contribute to the regeneration and rehabilitation of the estates,’’ Ofuka said.

-The chairman, however, warned that beneficiaries must pay their lease fees for the period approved before gaining access into their farms.
+The chairman, however, warned that beneficiaries must pay their lease fees for the period approved before gaining access to their farms.

 He cautioned farmers against unnecessary encroachment into government-owned land, adding that the government was willing to pay the landlord communities.

 The Paramount Ruler of Etung Local Government Area, Dr. Emmanuel Ojong described the release of the allocation as timely.